 The slave rebellion was finally suppressed by Crassus.
-Pompey’s army did not take direct part in the fighting, but by marching from the north they captured around 5000 Spartacan rebels after their defeat at Silarus.
+Pompey’s army did not take a direct part in the fighting, but by marching from the north they captured around 5000 Spartacan rebels after their defeat at Silarus river.
 After this action, Pompey sent a message to the Senate, in which he confirmed the victory of Crassus in an open battle, and at the same time considered his actions as decisive at the end of the conflict.
 In this way, he brought upon himself the majority of glory and at the same time the hostility of Crassus.

 Both Pompey and Crassus regarded themselves as the victors of the war and when they returned to Rome with their legions, they refused to dissolve the units and decided to set up camps outside the city.
-In the year 70 BCE both political leaders received consul positions.
+In the year 70 BCE, both political leaders received consul positions.
 Interestingly, such a situation was illegal according to Roman law, especially with regard to Pompey, who was too young and did not hold the required offices (praetor and quaestor).
 Certainly, the tender card was the presence of legions under the city walls, which the senators feared.

 The uprising brought about the destruction of large areas of Italy, the slave owners suffered heavy losses, and the poor also participated in the uprising.

 Dangerous Roman authorities imposed strict discipline on future generations of gladiators, while at the same time reducing the role of slavery in the economy.
-Fearful of successive speeches, wealthy latifundia owners resigned from slave labor and replaced them with free people in the countryside.
+Fearful of successive speeches, wealthy latifundia owners resigned from slave labour and replaced them with free people in the countryside.
 This situation was promoted by the fact that the Roman Empire gradually gave up conquests and decided to stabilize the borders.
-Such activities could be seen over the years from the reign of Augustus, to the emperor Trajan, whose conquests have enlarged the territory of the country to the largest extent in history.
+Such activities could be seen over the years from the reign of Augustus to the emperor Trajan, whose conquests have enlarged the territory of the country to the largest extent in history.
 Along with a small number of conquests, the number of slaves brought in, who were replaced at work by poor free people, decreased.

 Fear of a possible next outbreak of slave rebellion led to the gradual improvement of the legal existence of slaves.
-Emperor Claudius in the middle of the 1st century CE forced the law according to which the murder of an old or infirm slave was considered a murder, and the slaves abandoned by their master were to become free people.
+Emperor Claudius in the middle of the 1st century CE forced the law according to which the murder of an old or infirm slave was considered murder, and the slaves abandoned by their masters were to become free people.

-Emperor Antoninus Pius in the middle of the 2nd century CE broadened slavery rights, including holding the owners responsible for killing a slave, forcing them to sell a slave who was ill-treated and providing a slave the right to appeal to a neutral third party.
+Emperor Antoninus Pius in the middle of the 2nd century CE broadened slavery rights, including holding the owners responsible for killing a slave, forcing them to sell a slave who was ill-treated and providing a slave with the right to appeal to a neutral third party.

-Certainly, these changes were introduced too late, but to a large extent the War of Spartacus contributed to the improvement of slaves’ lives.
+Certainly, these changes were introduced too late, but to a large extent, the War of Spartacus contributed to the improvement of slaves’ lives.
 As it turned out, it was the last slave uprising in the Roman Empire.

-The most important battles of the War of Spartacus
+Important battles of war of Spartacus